ProjectSidewalk/sidewalk-data-analysis/R/stats_for_paper.md

 Possible Stories
 ----------------

-### Street-level vs 5 meter-level
+### Granularity: Street-level vs 5 meter-level

 Below we compare street vs 5 meter level recall and precision by label type.

 NOTE: In this section, the data is binary (not ordinal), we are only considering single users auditing (i.e., no multi-user clustering or majority vote), and we only consider the first turker to audit each route.

-NOTE: The median precision for NoCurbRamp is actually 0 in those cases where it looks like it is missing in the graph below.
+NOTE: This is a rare case where we are using the mean, since we are also showing standard error at the same time.

 *Takeaways*: